wilsonjr/ClusterShapley/README.md

 ClusterShapley
 =====

 ClusterShapley is a technique to explain non-linear dimendionality reduction results.
 You can explain the cluster formation after reducing the dimensionality to 2D.
+Read the `preprint <https://arxiv.org/abs/2103.05678>`_ or `publisher <https://doi.org/10.1016/j.eswa.2021.115020>`_ versions for further details.

 -----------
 Installation